4 Years, 6 Months, 2 Days

-"4 Years, 3 Months, 2 Days" is the first episode of the fifth season of the television series One Tree Hill, and eighty-ninth episode in total.
-The episode premiered on The CW on January 8, 2008.
-It became the first episode that has been ordered for mid-season.
-The episode aired at 8/7C, with the second episode, "Racing Like a Pro", airing straight after.
-The season then moved to the regular time of 9/8C.
+"4 Years, 6 Months, 2 Days" is the first episode of the fifth season of the television series One Tree Hill and the eighty-ninth episode of the series.
+The episode premiered on the CW on January 8, 2008.
+It became the first One Tree Hill episode that had been ordered for mid-season.
+The episode aired at 8/7C, with the second episode, "Racing Like a Pro", airing immediately after.
+The season's timeslot was then moved to 9/8C.

-It re-introduced the characters after college, and the characters returned to the fictional town, Tree Hill.
+It re-introduced the characters after college, and the characters returned to the fictional town of Tree Hill.

-"4 Years, 6 Months, 2 Days" was written by Mark Schwahn, the creator of the television series One Tree Hill.
-It was also directed by Greg Prange who commonly directs the episodes that Schwahn writes.
-The episode was released on iTunes and Amazon Unbox as a free download in the US, however it later cost $1.99.
+"4 Years, 6 Months, 2 Days" was written by Mark Schwahn, the series creator.
+It was also directed by Greg Prange, who commonly directed the episodes that Schwahn wrote.
+The episode was released on iTunes and Amazon Unbox as a free download in the US; however, it later cost $1.99.

-The episode included music from Kelly Clarkson, Jackson Waters, The National, Yellowcard, Black Rebel Motorcycle Club.
+The episode included music from Kelly Clarkson, Jackson Waters, the National, Yellowcard, and Black Rebel Motorcycle Club.